drkvogel/retrasst/notes/misc/xe5/xe5.md

 It's 5,019,125,760b, same as the one straight from Embarcadero.
 Tried to run it - clicking Install from the splash screen doesn't seem to do anything again.

+Or at least... it didn't do anything until I re-enabled on-access scanning in Sophos...

+Started install again.
+Chose to install Delphi as well this time (which gives you the Android bit which isn't available if you uncheck Delphi - installer bug?)

+3NAP-2KSZFS-53MB6D-MBPN
+10417151

+VNFS-SQB4KP-PDJBCS-KPQP
+10417151

+(Note: DO NOT click on "Generate Activation File", it is not needed for this installation ) - oops, I did

+BDS not support!

+reply on thread

+tried to back up `delphicbuilder_xe5_upd1_win (1).iso` on phone SD but it wouldn't - presume FAT32 filesystem or similar.

+copied radstudio_xe4_esd from

+    \\sanback\Software Installers\RAD Studio\radstudio_xe4_esd

 xe5
  install-
  don't need